Mexico Visa Photo Maker

 Mexican Visa Photo Requirements

 The following specifications apply to the standard INM submission format.
 Please confirm with your local Mexican consulate prior to submission.
+Each rule links to the detailed standard in our passport photo rules library.

 | Photo Size (Width x Height) | 3.1 x 3.9 cm (31 x 39 mm) - "Tamaño Infantil" |